 The 1863 Congress created the original False Claims Act by combining “Lincoln’s Law” with the already existing financial rewards for reporting corruption.
 In its initial form, the False Claims Act established the “tripartite framework” of values that underlie current qui tam suits: 1) the use of citizens to discover and expose fraud, 2) activation and advancement of cases to prosecution, and 3) the addition of the relator’s resources to the fraud action.

 While President Lincoln and his colleagues established a strong foundation for the Act, their efforts were not long lasting.
-In 1943, a series of amendments established certain restrictions concerning the original provisions of the False Claims Act.
+In 1943, a series of amendments to the Act established certain restrictions concerning the original provisions of the False Claims Act.
 By 1986, Congress and the public had become outraged by the government’s continued neglect of fraud, particularly in the defense industry.
-The law was subsequently amended, with aims to encourage citizens to expose fraud as qui tam relators.
+The law was subsequently amended again, with aims to encourage citizens to expose fraud as qui tam relators.
 Specifically, the law increased available whistleblower rewards in qui tam lawsuits and provided much-needed whistleblower protection.
-The 1986 amendment worked: qui tam lawsuits have generally increased annually.
+The 1986 amendment worked; qui tam lawsuits and the amount of overall return of funds to the federal treasury have increased annually.

-While qui tam practices have remained largely unchanged since 1986, recent years have brought efforts at destabilization from industries threatened by the federal False Claims Act and its qui tam provisions.
+While qui tam juris prudence has remained largely unchanged since 1986, recent years have brought efforts at destabilization from industries threatened by the federal False Claims Act and its qui tam provisions.
 Nolan Auerbach is at the forefront of the False Claims Act’s defense.
-Legislative efforts have failed and the United States Supreme Court has, both recently and historically, given due credence to the integral role of qui tam lawsuit rewards in rooting out corruption.
+Legislative efforts have failed, and the United States Supreme Court has historically given due credence to the integral role of qui tam lawsuit rewards in rooting out corruption.
 Healthcare fraud (Medicare fraud, Medicaid fraud) is the most common subject matter of cases since the 1990s.